keu/docs/software_versioned_docs/version-0.16/manage-platform-users.md

 ### Enable Public Signups

-As noted above, public signups allow any user with access to the platform URL (the Astronomer UI) to create an account.
+As noted above, public signups allow any user with access to the platform URL (the Software UI) to create an account.
 If public signups are disabled, users that try to access Astronomer without an invitation from another user will be met with an error.

 In cases where SMTP credentials are difficult to acquire, enabling this flag might facilitate initial setup, as disabling public signups requires that a user accept an email invitation.
 Public signups are a configuration available in Astronomer's Houston API and can be enabled in the `config.yaml` file of your Helm chart.